Theme:

 el.style.borderRadius = "20px";

-Inline styles have highest specificity, overriding CSS rules.
+Inline styles override CSS rules.

-2. Static HTML (setContent)
+Static HTML Mode

 ui.setContent(